Chaitya62/chaitya62.github.io/_posts/2018-04-29-Writing-your-own-MVC-from-Scratch-in-PHP.md

 `CJ_Model` has all the helpers and it has the connection.

-The connections is the most important part and you can get away without implementing the rest and just using classic SQL queries.
+The connection is the most important part and you can get away without implementing the rest and just using classic SQL queries.

 The `CJ_Connection.php` looks like